2024 Best Public Administration Schools in Missouri

 A degree in public administration is more popular than many other degrees.
 In fact, it ranks #60 out of 395 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 7 schools in Missouri to determine which ones were the best for degree seekers in the field of public administration.
-When you put them all together, these colleges and universities awarded 368 degrees in public administration during the 2020-2021 academic year.
+Combined, these schools handed out 326 degrees in public administration to qualified students.

 Your choice of public administration school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for public administration schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.